 for more information on how to connect for your first visit.

 You can schedule an appointment by calling your Bozeman Health clinic directly

 and requesting a telehealth visit.

-At the time of your appointment reminder, you will receive a referral code
+At the time of your appointment reminder, you will receive a web link via

-and web link via text message or email.
-This link will be your virtual
+text message or email.
+This link will be your virtual connection to your

-connection to your provider’s virtual waiting room.
-You’ll
+provider’s virtual waiting room.
+You’ll click on the link

 Can I schedule a visit when I am traveling or away from home?